 About the Members

-The team is made up of 12 officers, in which their assignment to the Special Response Team is voluntary and is an additional responsibility to their normal duties.
+The team is made up of police officers, in which their assignment to the Special Response Team is voluntary and is an additional responsibility to their normal duties.
 Each member has to pass an initial physical agility and oral board examination, before being accepted to the team.
 Each member must maintain their physical fitness and weapon proficiency, which is tested throughout the year.
-Officers selected to the team have to attend and pass a two to three week basic SWAT school and will then receive monthly and advanced team training.
+Officers selected to the team have to attend and pass a basic SWAT school and will then receive monthly and advanced in house team training along with specialized schools in the area of special weapons and tactics.

 To resolve critical incidents in a peaceful manner, the Port Huron Police Department Special Response Team and Crisis Negotiations Unit train and work together.